Prevention and Prophylaxis of SARS-CoV-2 Infection

 - Compared to placebo, the hazard ratio for the primary endpoint was 0.72 (95% CI, 0.4–1.16; P = 0.18) for the once-weekly hydroxychloroquine arm and 0.74 (95% CI, 0.46–1.19; P = 0.22) for the twice-weekly hydroxychloroquine arm.

-- Across the groups, there were no significant differences for any of the secondary efficacy endpoints.
+- There were no significant differences for any of the secondary efficacy endpoints among the three groups.

-- There were significantly more adverse events reported in the once- and twice-weekly hydroxychloroquine arms (31% vs. 36% of participants, respectively; P < 0.001 for both groups) than in the placebo group (21% of participants).
-The most common side effects were stomach upset and nausea.
+- There were significantly more adverse events reported in the once- and twice-weekly hydroxychloroquine arms (31% vs. 36% of participants experienced adverse events; P < 0.001 for both groups) than in the placebo group (21% of participants).
+The most common side effects were upset stomach and nausea.

 - Drug concentrations were measured in dried whole blood samples from a subset of 180 participants who received hydroxychloroquine.
-The median hydroxychloroquine concentrations for the twice- and once-weekly hydroxychloroquine groups were 200 ng/mL and 98 ng/mL, respectively, both substantially below the in vitro half-maximal effective concentration (EC50) of hydroxychloroquine.
-The investigators noted that simulations used to determine the hydroxychloroquine dose for the study predicted drug concentrations that should have been much higher than the observed levels.
+The median hydroxychloroquine concentrations for the twice- and once-weekly hydroxychloroquine groups were 200 ng/mL and 98 ng/mL, respectively; both of these concentrations are substantially below the in vitro half-maximal effective concentration (EC50) of hydroxychloroquine.
+The investigators noted that the simulations that were used to determine the hydroxychloroquine dose for the study predicted much higher drug concentrations than the observed levels.

 - The study was prematurely halted due to poor enrollment; therefore, the study population was insufficient to detect differences in outcomes among the study arms.